 In this guide, we will see how to automatically turn on or off the wifi connection of an android phone depending on where we are, based on our position or at a scheduled time.

 While iOS is an operating system, recognized by all, well optimized, Android remains the king of customization and functionality.
-Thanks to the freedom offered by Google’s operating system, we can, among other things,
+Thanks to the freedom offered by Google’s operating system, we can, among other things, automatically enable or disable the WiFi of your mobile phone based on your location.

 Many people after connecting to a WiFi network, leave this function active on their device which, by continuing to search for new networks, consumes the battery of the phone.